 When: Tuesday, September 10-October 15 12:30-3:30.

 Fee: SAC member $115/non-member $125

 This six-week course will serve as a continuation in the study of representational drawing.
-Students will explore the process and techniques of charcoal while working from the landscape, still life, and figure (portraits and hands).
+Students will explore the process and techniques of graphite while working from the landscape, still life, and figure (portraits and hands).
 Each week will consist of a demo at the beginning of class followed by one-on-one instruction.

 Instructor: Jim Reinert, Master Potter, Instructor

 When: Six-weeks, Thursdays, June 27-August 8 (No class on July 4)

 Age Level: Beginning to Advanced

 Pre-registration & payment required: Call 989-723-8354